theironrobin/siglo/README.md

 ```
 Icons by svgrepo.com

-## Donation
+## Tips
-If this project helped you, you can give me a cup of coffee :)
+If this project helped you, you can buy me a cup of coffee :)
 <br/><br/>
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/ironrobin)
 <br/><br/>